Nevada-Bioinformatics-Center/EPSCoR-Microbiome-Pathway/README.md

 ```

 ## Parameter options

+* `-profile` : Specify the profile to use for running the pipeline in local or on the HPC.
+    This can be set to the following:
+    1. _mario_ ( To run the pipeline on local machine, uses separate conda environment for each process )
+    2. _luigi_ ( To run the pipeline on local machine, uses separate docker container for each process )

 * `--samplesheet` : Path to a CSV file where each row specifies the sample name and the file paths to paired-end FASTQ files (R1 and R2), separated by commas.